-GPs in Scotland will soon become ‘less involved’ with routine tasks to allow them to take on more complex work, deal with undifferentiated presentations and fulfil a leadership role, according to a proposed new contract.
+GPs in Scotland will soon become ‘less involved’ with routine tasks to allow them to take on more complex work, deal with undifferentiated presentations and fulfil a leadership role, according the new GMS contract.

 It says focusing on these three areas - with support from an extended multidisciplinary team - will mean GPs have more time to spend with patients who need them the most and will help them become leaders in their local community.